freddiehaddad/assembly/README.md

 2. Restore the previous values in the `rsp` and `rbp` registers
 3. Update the instruction pointer (`rip`) to the next instruction in the caller's function

-Let's start with restoring the stack by thinking about how we created this stack frame.
+Let's start with restoring the stack by thinking about how we created it.

 The instructions